 In 2016, gifts to the Phipps Annual Fund from generous supporters like you touched the lives of 122,479 children in our region and allowed us to provide an astounding 807 educational programs to learners of all ages, like those delivered by Dr. Sarah States, research manager for The Phipps Research Institute for Biophilia and Science Engagement.
 As a global leader in our field, our Institute enhances the relationship between humans and the environment by undertaking cutting-edge research, producing wonderful programming and forging broad-sector community collaboration.
 A Cornell, Yale, and Columbia-trained scientist, Dr. States was drawn to Phipps for our commitment to sustainability, climate change education and other scientific endeavors that reflect both her professional and personal values.

 As a 501(c)(3) nonprofit organization, Phipps counts on admissions, membership dues, charitable giving, and gift shop and café sales to support our yearly operating expenses.
 But admission and membership fees only provide 32% of the cost to provide six breathtaking seasonal flower shows, 23 garden display areas, interactive exhibits and activities for children, an award-winning café, two of the greenest buildings in the world, weekly events and educational programming for all ages, and so, so much more.
-Sixty-eight percent of our annual operating revenue is thanks to the generosity of thousands of small and large gifts from Phipps friends who believe that western Pennsylvania deserves a world-class conservatory and botanical garden.
+Sixty-eight percent of our annual operating revenue is comprised of other earned income and reflects the generosity of thousands of small and large gifts from Phipps friends who believe that western Pennsylvania deserves a world-class conservatory and botanical garden.

 Your support of the Phipps Annual Fund allows us to: